 - To break through a line if trapped your group should be practiced in v-ing up; you form a single or double thickness arrow which pierces through the line.

-- To fight your way out of being surrounded you should be practices in circling up; you form a circle to force adversaries to only attack from one side.
+- To fight your way out of being surrounded you should be practiced in circling up; you form a circle to force adversaries to only attack from one side.

 - In the chaos of war, you may, for example, need to burst through a front line to snatch gas officers.